iAART/aart/README.md

 ## Dependencies ##

-#### Python Package's needed:
+#### Python Libraries:
 All the dependencies are located in the <em>init.py</em> file.
-Most of the package's will come natively with anaconda (e.g., numpy, scipy, matplotlib, multiprocessing, skimage) but some may not.
+Most of the libraries will come natively with anaconda (e.g., numpy, scipy, matplotlib, multiprocessing, skimage) but some may not.

 To install any missing packages, run